Loading...

 Technical and non-technical vulnerability discovery.
 Existing pentest, BAS and audit evidence consolidated.
 Controls mapped to RMiT clauses with gaps surfaced.

-Question: What cyber threats matter to this institution and how exposed are we?
+Question: what cyber threats matter to this institution and how exposed are we?

-Output: Board-grade risk register, treatment plan, RMiT clause map.
+Output: board-grade risk register, treatment plan, RMiT clause map.

-Question: Is this specific data-centre facility resilient to physical, environmental, operational and cyber risk?
+Question: is this specific data-centre facility resilient to physical, environmental, operational and cyber risk?

-Output: Facility risk register, Tier mapping, remediation roadmap.
+Output: facility risk register, tier mapping, remediation roadmap.